faciledictu/rss-aggregator/README.md

 RSS feeds are an easy way to keep track of new content from various sources like news websites, blogs or forums.

+This is my studying project at Hexlet School.

 **RSS Aggregator** is a simple, easy-to-use, minimalist web application that puts all your RSS feeds in one place.

 ## Features